surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 - <b>Database:</b> Name of the database used.

-- <b>Username and Password:</b> Credentials used to connect the database.
+- <b>Username & Password:</b> Credentials used to connect the database.

 - <b>Temporary Database:</b>  To get the data path location of local files for user.